-Adjacent to the modern refrigerator sits a small-scaled antique Sellers-brand cabinet which holds a mixer and a couple of vintage juicers, and conceals a microwave.
+Adjacent to the modern refrigerator sits a small-scaled Sellers-brand vintage cabinet which holds a mixer and a couple of vintage juicers, and conceals a microwave.
 See that brick column?
-When my friends bought the house, the kitchen was clad in old (probably 1960's) "scenes of Paris" paneling, which the couple spent countless hours chipping away at.
+When my friends bought the house, the kitchen was clad in old (probably 1960's) "scenes of Paris" paneling, which they spent countless hours chipping away at.
 In doing so, they exposed this brick column.
 I like the earthiness it adds to the room.
-The original pine floors in this room are also very warm and beautiful.
+The original pine floors are also very warm and beautiful.

 A vintage wall phone and cherry-red step stool add to the charm of their vintage-style kitchen.